- Max elevation 3,660 m

 - Accomodation Hotels, resort and Guest Houses

-Twice a year high in the Himalayan foothills of central Nepal teams of men gather around cliffs that are home to the world’s largest honeybee, Apis laborious.
-As they have for generations, the men come to harvest the Himalayan cliff bees, honey.
+Honey Hunting Trek, twice a year high in the Himalayan foothills of central Nepal teams of men gather around cliffs that are home to the world’s largest honeybee, Nepal Travel Expedition organize Honey Hunting.
+As they have for generations, the men come to harvest the Himalayan cliff honey bees.
 The harvest ritual, which varies slightly from community to community, begins with a prayer and sacrifice of flowers, fruits, and rice.
 Then a fire is lit at the base of the cliff to smoke the bees from their honeycombs.
 From above, a honey hunter descends the cliff harnessed to a ladder by ropes.
 As his mates secure the rope and ladder from the top and ferry tools up down as required, the honey hunter fights territorial bees as he cuts out chunks of honey from the comb.”
 A chance to view and experience the traditional honey hunting harvest of the Gurung people.
-The Bees Apis laborious and Apis dorsata are indigenous to the region and traditional methods of harvesting the honey on steep cliffs have remained unchanged for generations.
+The Bees Apis laborious and Apis dorsata are indigenous to the region and traditional methods of harvesting honey on steep cliffs have remained unchanged for generations.